ChronoSpike: An Adaptive Spiking Graph Neural Network for Dynamic Graphs

 \section{Conclusion}

-We proposed ChronoSpike, an adaptive spiking graph neural network that integrates learnable LIF neurons, multi-head spatial attention, and a Transformer-based temporal encoder to model evolving graphs with temporal precision and efficiency.
-The model leverages contrastive learning with temporal augmentations and achieves linear memory and runtime complexity, explicitly tracked during forward passes.
-Extensive experiments on \textit{Tmall}, \textit{DBLP}, and \textit{Patent} show that ChronoSpike consistently outperforms recent state-of-the-art methods on temporal node classification.
-Our theoretical analysis establishes convergence conditions for spiking dynamics, and interpretability experiments reveal how individual neurons specialize in detecting burst patterns, silences, and frequency-based temporal motifs.
-Additionally, sensitivity analyses across membrane parameters and time window sizes confirm the model’s robustness to key architectural and training choices.
+We proposed ChronoSpike, an adaptive spiking graph neural network that combines learnable LIF neurons, multi-head spatial attention, and a Transformer-based temporal encoder for dynamic graph learning.
+ChronoSpike consistently improves over recent baselines on temporal node classification while keeping memory and parameter cost compact, and our theoretical analysis and interpretability studies show that its spiking dynamics remain stable and learn meaningful temporal structure.
+A natural next step is extending the framework to continuous-time and streaming dynamic graphs, and to deployment on neuromorphic hardware, where its event-driven computation can deliver additional energy savings.

-\paragraph{Limitations.} ChronoSpike operates on discrete-time snapshots with uniform resolution, which may limit performance on irregular or continuous-time graphs.
-Its Transformer encoder requires full historical sequences, which limits its use in real-time streaming or partially observed settings.
-While the model maintains linear complexity, it has not been optimized for neuromorphic hardware.
-Lastly, its contrastive module relies on handcrafted augmentations, which may limit generalization across domains with distinct temporal semantics.
+\textbf{Limitations. } ChronoSpike operates on discrete-time snapshots and requires full historical sequences, limiting its use on irregular, continuous-time, or streaming graphs.
+Its contrastive module relies on handcrafted augmentations that may not transfer across domains, and the model has not been optimized for neuromorphic hardware.